valflrt/leJardinier/README.md

 # Le Jardinier

-Le Jardinier is simple simple discord bot made with typescript and using discord.js.
+Le Jardinier is a simple discord bot made with typescript and using discord.js.

 ## Using the bot